 Architecture

-The IT architecture describes the technical components of the IT, i.e., IT systems, hardware, software applications, integration interfaces, data structures and infrastructure components, and their interaction with one another.
-A common analogy to understand the meaning of the IT architecture is the comparison with a land-use plan in the context of urban development.
-This plan ensures that the development of a city takes place in an orderly manner, and that the available resources are considered.
-Analogous to the land-use plan, the IT architecture provides a guideline for everyone involved in the planning and operation of IT systems and IT infrastructures.
-It is typically visualized by means of a diagram that depicts the individual components of the IT architecture.
-This is often a two-dimensional visualization of an application landscape (see Hagel & Brown (2001) for an example of a web services architecture).
-A typical architecture diagram can, for example, be based on business processes and organizational units, and illustrates which applications support which process and units.
+IT architecture describes the technical components of IT, i.e., IT systems, hardware, software applications, integration interfaces, data structures, and infrastructure components, and their interaction with one another.
+A common analogy to understand the meaning of IT architecture is the comparison with a land-use plan in the context of urban development.
+This plan ensures that the development of a city takes place in an orderly manner and that the available resources are considered.
+Analogous to the land-use plan, IT architecture provides a guideline for everyone involved in the planning and operation of IT systems and IT infrastructure.
+It is typically visualized by means of diagrams that depict the individual components of the IT architecture.
+One of these is often a two-dimensional visualization of an application landscape (see Hagel & Brown [2001] for an example of a web services architecture).
+A typical architecture diagram can, for example, be based on business processes and organizational units, and illustrates which applications support which processes and units.
 Frequently, the IT architecture reflects complex historically grown systems and interfaces of the organization.
 Frequently, the landscape entails several hundred more or less matching applications.
 Aligning these landscapes with current business requirements poses massive strategic challenges.

 IT security

-IT security refers to the protection of IT systems against damages and threats.
-Securing corporate IT processes has become a major concern today, as the IT is increasingly hosted on demand within the cloud, instead of on premise within the safe corporate boundaries.
-Thus, data is always and everywhere accessible which poses additional risks for IT security.
-In this context, disaster recovery management plays a key role, ensuring that data is always available, even in emergency cases (e.g., during hacker attacks).
-A proper IT security management requires the solid target definition of IT security on executive level, as well as designated processes and responsibilities.
+IT security refers to the protection of IT systems against damage and threats.
+Securing corporate IT processes has become a major concern today, as IT is increasingly hosted on demand within the cloud instead of on company premises within safe corporate boundaries.
+Thus, data are always and everywhere accessible, which poses additional risks for IT security.
+In this context, disaster recovery management plays a key role, ensuring that data are always available, even in emergencies (e.g., during hacker attacks).
+Proper IT security management requires a solid target definition of IT security at an executive level, as well as designated processes and responsibilities.

 Master data management

 Master data management (MDM) is a comprehensive method that enables an organization to link all business-critical data with a common reference point.
 Master data are status-oriented data points that describe the core entities of a company, for example, customers, suppliers, products, assets, and employees.
-In contrast to transaction data (e.g., sales data), master data remains relatively constant in volume over time and has a low frequency of change.
-If master data management is done correctly, it improves data quality, reduces costs and time effort, and optimizes the exchange of data between employees and departments.
+In contrast to transaction data (e.g., sales data), master data remain relatively constant in volume over time and have a low frequency of change.
+If MDM is done correctly, it improves data quality, reduces costs and time effort, and optimizes the exchange of data between employees and departments.

 Software development and customizing

-The IT within an organization may be also assigned to develop software that is specifically targeted to serve the organizational needs.
-However, depending on the business purpose, not every organization develops software on its own.
-However, the IT organization needs to be capable to execute customizing activities of software in use.
-It needs to be able to deal with source-codes of core applications and provide documentations.
+The IT resources within an organization may also be assigned to develop software that is specifically targeted to serve organizational needs.
+Depending on the business purpose, not every organization develops software on its own.
+However, the IT organization needs to be capable of customizing the activities of any software in use; it also needs to be able to deal with the source code of core applications and provide documentation.

 IT infrastructure and IT operations

-The management of the IT infrastructure belongs to the “bread-and butter” business of every IT organization.
-The IT infrastructure includes, for example, the provision and operation of hardware, such as notebooks, telephones etc. Being a commodity service, this part of the IT is often outsourced to specialized providers.
+The management of the IT infrastructure is part of the “bread-and butter” business of every IT organization.
+IT infrastructure includes, for example, the provision and operation of hardware, such as notebooks, telephones, etc. Being a commodity service, this part of IT is often outsourced to specialized providers.

 Self-Check Questions

-Please complete the following sentence: If the IT is organized as own unit, it is anchored on the same level as other business units and reports directly to the management.
+Please complete the following sentence: If IT is organized as its own unit, it is anchored on the same level as other business units and reports directly to management.

 Please list three technology areas that are at the core of IT management.